xuda1979/texas_holdem_ai_gatc/readme.md

 - `--gpus` to train on available GPUs (uses all GPUs via `DataParallel`).
 - `--npus` to train on available NPUs (uses all NPUs via `DataParallel`).

+For faster iteration during small experiments you can lower the minimum replay buffer required before training with:

+- `--min-buffer-before-train 64` to start optimization steps once 64 samples have been collected (defaults to 256).

 Omitting these flags runs training on the CPU by default.